Table of Contents

 - Consider accessibility of people with disabilities as part of the regular development and ongoing review of existing policies and practices

-- Communicate the Accessibility Policy to all employees
+- Communicate this Policy to all employees

 - Ensure employees are responding to requests for accommodation in a timely manner